Certified Registered Nurse Anesthetist Programs

 Generally speaking, CRNAs are paid the most of any advanced practice nurses.
 A CRNA, on average, earns over $185,000 per year (according to CNN).

-Live Blog Transcript: Q&A With the American Association of Nurse Anesthetists
+Live Blog Transcript With Members of the American Association of Nurse Anesthetists

 On March 3rd, 2011, we conducted a live blog event in cooperation with the American Association of Nurse Anesthetists (AANA).
 The Q&A was led by: